wwwzrb/MLoRa/MLoRa.md

       By detecting consecutive preambles the number of which is larger than 4, e.g, 5,6,7. :heavy_check_mark:

    c.
 Energy Threshold?
 How to set peak threshold automatically?

+2. SFD detection. :heavy_check_mark:

+   a.
+Keeping the original incoming stream.

+   b.
+Detect A's or B's downchirp by aligning with A's or B's preamble index.

+3. PLD decoding.

 Methods Comparsion under different Sampling Rate-Bandwidth (SR-BW) pairs or Oversampling Rates (OR):